jack595/Wavedump-Compile-Tutorial/README.md

 9. For example, replace the files in this folder, and it will work
 ![Snipaste_2023-11-28_23-59-36](https://github.com/jack595/Wavedump-Compile-Tutorial/assets/31855564/74cdb5fa-ef27-4cbb-a5bc-200c21decc05)

 * The released version in the `released` folder is modified by me.
-I just added an option to change the saving path of wavedump.
+I just added an option to change the saving path of wavedump and showing the total event number instantly.
 You need to add one line like `PATH D:/Data/` in WaveDumpConfig.txt.
 Follow the step 8 and 9.
 And things will be done well.
 ![Snipaste_2023-11-29_00-08-09](https://github.com/jack595/Wavedump-Compile-Tutorial/assets/31855564/2f656651-e36e-4a91-93fc-4c87badfc969)